Best Golf Mat 2023

 On that note, we feel it is particularly important to use all golf mats in different conditions, whether that is in your living room, on your patio, or even on grass.
 We look out for several features when we test golf mats, including the durability of the artificial grass, how similar the mat feels to real conditions and how convenient they are to use.
 The final point we should mention is no manufacturer can buy a good review.
 This is because our testing team tells it how it is and we seek to be as insightful and honest as possible.

-What to consider when buying a golf mat
+How to choose a golf mat

 There are a number of different golf mats on the market, with each boasting an array of different features that you may want to look out for when you purchase your next golf mat.
 But which one is right for you?
 Well, there is a lot of choice out there but we recommend keeping in mind the below tips to make sure you make the most informed choice.